wp-plugins/product-catalog/readme.txt

 ### Catalogs: from here you can add products into catalog.
 Admin page includes:

-*   Main image of the product
+*   Main image of the product Catalog
 *   Additional images (thumbnails)
-*   Title on product
+*   Title on product catalog
 *   Description
 *   Price
 *   Discount Price